 Component Function 1.
 Power Switch Powers the printer on or off.
 Pressing " " turns power on; pressing "O" turns power off.
-To ensure that data is not lost, always be sure the display reads 00 READY and the Data indicator is off, before you power off the printer.
+To ensure that data is not lost, always be sure the display reads 00 READY and the Data indicator is off before you power off the printer.
 See Section 2.1 and Section 2.2 for additional information about powering the printer on and off.
-2. Rear Output Tray (shown closed) The rear output tray is selected when you are using certain types of print media such as transparencies and labels.
+2. Rear Output Tray The rear output tray is selected when you are using certain types of print media such as transparencies and labels.
 It can also be used when you want printed output to be stacked faceup.
-Refer to Section 2.5 for information about choosing the different output trays.
-See Section 2.5.2 for information about opening and using the rear output tray.
+Refer to Section 2.6.2 for information about choosing the different output trays.
 3. Memory Board Access Cover Additional RAM (random-access memory) can be added to the printer in 1, 2, or 3 MB capacities.
 This access cover allows you to easily install the extra memory board.
 Refer to the documentation that comes with the optional memory board for installation instructions.
-4. Parallel (Centronics) Interface Cable Connector This connector is used when the interface cable from the host computer is a parallel cable.
-Refer to the DEClaser 2100 Printer Installation Guide for more information about connecting your computer to the printer.
-5. Serial (RS232) Interface Cable Connector This connector is used when the interface cable from the host computer is a serial cable.
-Refer to the DEClaser 2100 Printer Installation Guide for more information about connecting your computer to the printer.
-6. Power Cord Receptacle This is where the power cord is connected to the printer.
+4. Paper Jam Access Cover Opening this access cover allows you to remove paper jammed in the lower paper path.
+See Section 6.7 for more information about clearing paper jams.
+5. Parallel (Centronics) Interface Cable Connector This connector is used when the interface cable from the host computer is a parallel cable.
+Refer to the DEClaser 2200 Printer Installation Guide for more information about connecting your computer to the printer.
+6. Serial (RS232) Interface Cable Connector This connector is used when the interface cable from the host computer is a serial cable.
+Refer to the DEClaser 2200 Printer Installation Guide for more information about connecting your computer to the printer.
+7. Power Cord Receptacle This is where the power cord is connected to the printer.